Click here to sign in with or

 To ensure the success of their project, they seek out training, mentors and advice and, like their elders, want to reassure themselves of their capacity to become entrepreneurs.
 One respondent summarized her perception of the situation as follows: “Whether you are a man or a woman, even if some doors are closed, you just need to surround yourself with good, caring people and everything will be fine; each person will learn the necessary skills when the time comes or can rely on a team.”

-Based on these initial results, Orelig has suggested areas for reflection and action to promote entrepreneurship among in France.
-The aim is to analyze gender and generational effects on the perception of entrepreneurship and also to better understand the role of “Pépites” in supporting and defining the perception of by student entrepreneurs.
+Based on these initial results, Orelig has suggested areas for reflection and action to promote entrepreneurship among young women in France.
+The aim is to analyze gender and generational effects on the perception of entrepreneurship and also to better understand the role of “Pépites” in supporting and defining the perception of entrepreneurship by student entrepreneurs.

 The longevity of the Observatory and the dialogue it will have with other research in France are two of the concerns of its members.
 Other initiatives have been launched over the last 20 years and it is clear that it is not easy to maintain them over the long term, given the many challenges involved.